MAPLE SHADE TOWNSHIP

-- The employee must submit a transcript of credits and bursar’s receipt, indicating successful completion of the course (s) and the tuition fee paid.
+2. The application must be supported by a transcript of credits and bursar’s receipt, indicating successful completion of the course (s) and the tuition fee paid.

-Administrators shall be awarded per year $1,475.00 for the attainment of a Ph.D. or Ed.D. when proof of such achievement from an accredited college or university is provided.
+Administrators shall be awarded per year $1000.00 for the attainment of MA+30 and $1,475.00 for the attainment of a Ph.D. or Ed.D. from the 1999-00 school year through the 2001-2002 school year when proof of such achievement from an accredited college or university is provided.
 The amount shall not compound, but will be added annually after the achievement of said level, to the salary guide adopted by the Board of Education.

 Administrators shall document 100 hours of in-service training in a five-year period.
 Eligible training must be relevant to their administrative duties.

-The Board will reimburse administrators for the cost of dues in professional associations pertaining to the national, state, and county associations appropriate to their administrative assignment 2011-12 $1,150, 2012-13 $1,175, 2013-14 $1,200 per year.
+The Board will reimburse administrators for the cost of dues in professional associations pertaining to the national, state, and county associations appropriate to their administrative assignment up to a cost of $700.00 per year.
 The appropriateness of the organization to the administrator’s assignment shall be determined by the superintendent.

 The Association shall have the privilege of using school buildings for Association meetings provided that such use does not interfere with the education program or process and conforms to applicable rules and regulations of the Board of Education.